TotalVerb/MathEnrichment/README.md

 ### Sequences

 This subject covers arithmetic, geometric, and Fibonacci sequences.
 It is mostly complete but somewhat rough on the edges.

 ### Skills

 This subject will include more skills in the future, but expansion is not currently a major priority.

-### Supplemental

-This subject will include more skills in the future, but expansion is not currently a major priority.